DMI runs evidence-based radio, television and mobile campaigns to change behaviours and save lives in developing countries.

 DMI shares information on contraception, which saves mothers' and children's lives by avoiding high-risk pregnancies, but is only used by 22% of women in Africa (compared to 75% in developed countries).

 Early childhood development

-They help other organisations to design, run and evaluate media campaigns by providing them with bespoke advisory and consulting services.
+It helps other organisations to design, run and evaluate media campaigns by providing them with bespoke advisory and consulting services.

-- Broadcast spots several times per day
+- Broadcast several times per day in local languages

 - Work with stations with large audiences

-They apply a basic but frequently forgotten principle of commercial marketing: saturation (reach and frequency).
+DMI applies a basic but frequently forgotten principle of commercial marketing: saturation (reach and frequency).
 Media campaigns are only effective if they reach the majority of the target audience, even in remote areas, and reach them often enough to drive home the key messages and calls to action.

 - Use modelling to estimate impact

 - Measure and attribute impact robustly

 Media campaigns will only be legitimate interventions if they show impact.
 Until recently there was little evidence that media campaigns change behaviours.
 DMI has run the first randomised controlled trial to prove that a media campaign changed health behaviours in a developing country.